WebOrigami/extensions/handlebars/README.md

 You can reference Handlebars templates in Origami site definitions.

 The `demos/aboutUs` folder contains the complete source for a simple About Us site.
-This is a variation of the sample About Us site developed in the Web Origami [tutorial](https://weborigami.org/language/tutorial), which uses Origami templates.
+This is a variation of the sample About Us site developed in the Web Origami [tutorial](https://weborigami.org/language/tutorial); see the tutorial for an explanation of how the site works.

-In `demos/aboutUs` here, those Origami templates from the tutorial example are replaced with equivalent Handlebars templates.
-The `index.hbs` template defines a team home page, and the `person.hbs` template defines a page for an individual team member.
+In the Handlebars variation here, the tutorial's Origami templates are rewritten as equivalent Handlebars templates: the `index.hbs` template defines a team home page, and the `person.hbs` template defines a page for an individual team member.

 Those templates are invoked by the top-level `site.ori` Origami program that defines the structure of the site.